carpentries/instructor-training/_episodes/05-performance.md

 ![Feedback Feelings]({{ site.root }}/fig/04/deathbulge-jerk.jpg "Comic from http://www.deathbulge.com/comics/155")

 Feedback is most effective when the people involved can share ground rules and expectations.
+This is especially important when the instructor and/or students are have different cultural or domain expectations about feedback.

-Here is a list of different ways that you, as the instructor, can set the stage for receiving feedback in a way that helps you improve:
+Here is a list of different
+ways that you, as the instructor, can set the stage for receiving feedback in a way that helps you improve: